-Navigate to the Cursor Position: From the Chart or Chart Combo Views, use the 4-WAY Cursor Control key to move the cursor to a position or waypoint on the display.
+Navigate to the cursor position: From the Chart View, Side Imaging® View, Chart Combo Views, or Side Imaging® Combo Views, use the 4-WAY Cursor Control key to move the cursor to a position or waypoint on the display.
 Press the GOTO key.
+Navigation will begin immediately.

-Navigate to a Selected Waypoint: Press the GOTO key.
+Navigate to a specified waypoint: Press the GOTO key.
 Press the DOWN Cursor key to highlight a waypoint from the saved waypoints list, and press the RIGHT Cursor key to start navigation.